dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Antifraud.md

 ## Methods

 ### getSessionAntifraud
 This method returns the `SessionId` of the fingerprint (string).
-The `SessionId` is the data that must be passed in the API invocation at the time of purchase in the `AntifraudFingerprintId` parameter
+The `SessionId` is the data that must be passed in the API invocation at the time of purchase in the `AntifraudFingerprintId` parameter.

 ![PrintScreen](/assets/getSessionAntifraudFlow_en.png)